Many retailers operate in the NSW energy markets

 Competition was introduced into energy retail markets to provide value for customers in the longer term.
 Without competition, there are limited incentives for businesses to become more efficient over time.

 In a competitive market, businesses need to find new ways of doing things to gain customers – either by becoming more efficient to reduce prices, or by offering a better product or service.
-If a business increases its prices above what it costs to supply the service (including a reasonable profit), then they will be outcompeted and lose customers.
+If a business increases its prices above what it costs to supply the service plus a reasonable profit, then they will be outcompeted and lose customers.

 Market driven cost reductions should outweigh the costs to competition